 Loopback Processing Mode:

-Make sure loopback procesing mode is set to Merge in the same policy:
+Make sure Loopback processing mode is set to Merge in the same policy:

 Group Policy Troubleshooting

 - Make sure the Domain Controllers are replicated after creating the group policy or after making any changes in the group policy.
-To Force the Active Directory Replication, Open command prompt as administrator and run
+To force Active Directory replication, open the command prompt as an administrator and run

 repadmin /syncall /APed.

-gupdate /forcecommand on the workstation to force any policy changes.
+gupdate /forcecommand on the workstation to force Sync any policy changes.